fivethirtyeight/covid-19-polls/README.md

 ## Polls

-`covid_approval_polls.csv` contains polls that ask Americans whether or not they approve of the way Trump is handling covid-19.
+`covid_approval_polls.csv` contains polls that ask Americans whether or not they approve of the way the president handling covid-19.

 `covid_concern_polls.csv` contain the polls ask Ameicans how concerned they feel about aspects of the outbreak such as infection and economic impact.